DataFire/Integrations/integrations/generated/gitea/README.md

   * repo **required** `string`: name of the repo
   * index **required** `integer`: index of the issue
   * since `string`: if provided, only comments updated since the specified time are returned.
+  * before `string`: if provided, only comments updated before the provided time are returned.

 #### Output
 * output `array`